31sy/31sy.github.io/_pages/about.md

 My current research interests include computer vision, human parsing, and clothing attribute learning.

 # 🔥 News

+- *2025.10*: &nbsp; One single-point human parsing paper is accepted by IEEE Transactions on Image Processing (TIP) 2025.

+- *2025.10*: &nbsp; One full-body pose motion tracking in VR paper is accepted by IEEE Transactions on  Automation Science and Engineering (TASE) 2025.

+- *2025.03*: &nbsp; One 3D human pose generation paper is accepted by ICME 2025.

 - *2023.09*: &nbsp; One model robustness paper is accepted by IEEE Transactions on Image Processing (TIP) 2023.

 - *2023.07*: &nbsp; One camouflaged object detection paper is accepted by ACM MM 2023.